- This event has passed.

 Garden Days in Pollinator Week!

 Why should we care about buzzing insects?
+There are over 800 species of native bees that pollinate our food, flowers, and trees.
 Kim will draw you into the world of pollination, emphasizing how you can share your space with pollinators, especially native bees.
-Please join us for a 15-minute walk-about to look for local bees, following a 45-minute presentation at the Reep House.
+Join us for a 15-minute walk-about to look for local bees, following a 45-minute presentation at the Reep House.

 Kim Fellows has worked part-time as the outreach coordinator for Pollination Canada, a project under the umbrella of Seeds of Diversity Canada, since 2011.
 Kim’s related background includes a BScH and MSc in Biology from Queen’s University, and past work at Harrow Research Station, Agriculture and Agri-Food Canada.
 Currently, Kim oversees a “Pollinator Fedge” project at a community garden and is active in her Bee City of Kitchener, Ontario.